aryapreetam/apollo-kotlin-demo/README.md

 # Apollo Kotlin GraphQL Subscriptions Demo

 This project demonstrates **GraphQL subscriptions working with WebAssembly (WasmJS) target** in Apollo Kotlin.
-It was created as a demo for a PR that enables GraphQL subscriptions support for the WasmJS target in Apollo Kotlin.
+It uses a custom Apollo Kotlin build with WASM support that is automatically built from source in CI.

 ## 🚀 What This Project Demonstrates